Idaho State Subsidy Profile

 Idaho Administrative Code 16.06.01-900

-A child with special needs is defined as a child that has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:
+A child with special needs is a child who cannot or should not be returned to the parents’ home and who has at least one of the following needs or circumstances that may be a barrier to placement or adoption without financial assistance:

 - The child’s age makes it difficult to find an adoptive home; or